 If your chosen ceremony venue is outside your district(s) of residence, you should first contact the register office for that venue to check availability of dates.

-If marrying or forming a civil partnership outside your district(s) of residence, you will be advised to collect your authorities from the office where you gave notice, after the statutory 15 days has elapsed.
+If marrying or forming a civil partnership outside your district(s) of residence, you will be advised to collect your authorities from the office where you gave notice, after the statutory 15 days or 28 days (2nd March onwards) has elapsed.
 These documents (one for each of you) are the legal authorisation for your marriage or civil partnership to proceed and must be delivered to the Superintendent Registrar of the district (or the officiating minister of the church) in which you are to be married or form your civil partnership, before the day of your ceremony.

 There is a statutory fee to give notice.
 This is not a deposit on your ceremony.